666komo/Stripped-Win11/README.md

 This is my custom Windows 11 Pro x64 .iso and it is bare metal friendly.
 It does NOT include any bloatware, telemetry or data collection.

-This version of Windows includes Firefox (there is no MS Edge by default), all Visual C++ versions and .Net 6+7.
+This version of Windows includes Firefox (as compensation for loss of MS Edge), all Visual C++ versions and .Net 6+7.

 ![image](https://user-images.githubusercontent.com/118112129/222959665-1e3be8dd-24bd-45b7-96a0-de6b46d12c69.png)